lse-st510/lse-st510.github.io/index.md

 ### Organization

-The course will involve 20 hours of lectures and 10 hours of computer workshops in the LT.
+The course will involve 20 hours of lectures and 10 hours of computer workshops in the WT.

 ### Prerequisites